- What does it cost to have my pet seen at Mountain View Animal Emergency?

 - If my pet is hospitalized, will I be able to see them before I leave?
 When will I receive updates on my pet’s condition?

 A veterinarian will reach out to the primary contact on your account twice a day (morning and evening) to give you a detailed update on your pet’s case.
 You will be asked to leave the phone number that is best to contact you with.
 You are welcome to leave additional phone numbers if another is needed.
 If something changes with your pet’s status, we will alert you as soon as possible.
 You are welcome to call us to receive updates on your pet’s condition whenever you desire.
 We are answering our phones 24/7.
+If you would like to come visit, please call before arriving to ensure you can visit your pet promptly.

 - Will my regular veterinarian receive updates on my pet’s condition?